just-noticeable/damroo/cghs-echs-are-a-component-of-basic-pay.md

 ### Update:

 Whether such critical issues and crimes against The State, involving the usurpation of authority by various officers among Central Universities of India, can be resolved and penalized via the Central Administrative Tribunal (CAT) is in-itself a legal conundrum.
+This conundrum can be addressed by observing the following facts:

-This is because the CAT can only be approached for issues pertaining to appointments of Indian public servants and for service related grievances of existing Central Government Entities such as the University Grants Commission (UGC).
+- The CAT can only be approached for issues pertaining to appointments of Indian public servants and for service related grievances of existing Central Government Entities such as the University Grants Commission (UGC).

-However, the UGC does not service the healthcare insurance or the medical expense reimbursements of retirees and pensioners belonging to Central Universities in India.
+- However, the UGC does not service the healthcare insurance or the medical expense reimbursements of retirees and pensioners belonging to Central Universities in India.
 Additionally, none of the Central Universities are listed within the [*List of Corporations / Societies / Other Authorities that are Within The Purview of the CAT, Under Section 14(2) of The Administrative Tribunals Act, 1985.*](https://github.com/just-noticeable/damroo/blob/main/ki-saaz/14-india_law-central_administrative_tribunals-jurisdiction.pdf)

-See if you can find the obvious contradiction in the statements provided by University of Hyderabad's executive officers:
+Now, see if you can find the obvious contradiction in the statements provided by University of Hyderabad's executive officers:

 1. When the officers of University of Hyderabad, such as the Vice Chancellor's and the Registrar's staff along with the Assistant Registrar of the university's Finance Department are asked about, how and why did they take on the role of administering CGHS for the said university's current and ex-members, those officers claim that they have had "autonomy" to do so, and because the University of Hyderabad is not a Central Government Entity as it is an "Autonomous Body" under the UGC.